Azure/Enterprise-Scale-for-AVS/Scenarios/Monitoring/AVS-Dashboard/readme.md

 # Configure Dashboard

-It is crucial to monitor the resource utilization in order to understand what is happeneing within your Private Cloud.
+It is crucial to monitor the resource utilization in order to understand what is happening within your Private Cloud.
 This scenario gives you a basic dashboard template to monitor CPU, Memory, and Disk utilization within a specified Private Cloud.

 ## Prerequisites